Country doesn't need shortcut politics, it needs sustainable development: PM Modi | Science-Environment

 - India

 ''A developed India can become a reality through united strength, progress and development of all states.
-When we have a narrow approach towards development, opportunities are also limited,'' he said.
+When we have a narrow approach towards development, opportunities are also limited,'' he said at the function held at the AIIMS campus on Wardha Road here.

 ''In the last eight years, we have changed the mindset and approach with 'Sabka Saath, Sabka Vishwas and Sabka Prayas' (everyone's support, trust and efforts),'' he said.